adamedx/winbox/README.md

-winbox Cookbook
+Winbox Cookbook
 ===============
-The *winbox* cookbook configures Windows workstations for development.
+The *Winbox* cookbook configures Windows workstations for development.
 It configures the following features on a system:

 * [Git](http://www.git-scm.com/) for source control
 * A text editor (configurable, [VSCode](https://code.visualstudio.com/) by default)